aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 For more in-depth instructions, see [Configure CloudWatch cross-account observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html).

+Cross-account observability comes with no extra cost for logs and metrics.
+See the [CloudWatch pricing page](https://aws.amazon.com/cloudwatch/pricing/) for more information.

 ##### 3. Solution Deployment.

 Deploy COAST within the central monitoring account (data collection account).
 The COAST CloudFormation template builds the Amazon Grafana Workspace, installs the Athena plugin, and configures the Athena plugin with the deployed CUR and CloudWatch.